Solaris Shade and Harvest Module

 - Create or open the zone under Facility → Zones.

-- Set the zone type to one of the types above.
+- Set the zone type.

 - Link clusters and/or devices that belong in the zone.